Lattice. a guide.

 • Stats — velocity. time-in-status. blocked counts. agent activity. the numbers behind the work. for when vibes aren't enough.

-• Web — force-directed graph of task relationships. see how epics and dependencies connect. the web of causation. made visible.
+• Web — force-directed graph of task relationships. see how parent tasks and dependencies connect. the web of causation. made visible.

 what you do